nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Restrictions:
 * `INDEX`
    * `INDEX` should be an integer greater than 0 and less than 2147483648.
-   * `INDEX` should not be more than the number of exams in the stored exam list.
+   * `INDEX` should not be greater than the number of exams in the displayed exam list.
 * `MODULE`
    * `MODULE` should be at least 6 characters long.
    * The first two characters of `MODULE` should be alphabetical and the remaining characters should be alphanumeric.